jdimitrov-pantheon/workwithme.guide-myguide/index.md

 ## Areas for Development

+I just want to be the best version of me that I can be, so I would love to improve and develop in any way possible.

 ## Ask Me About

-Anything!
-I am a pretty chatty person :)
+I am a pretty chatty person, but most of all I enjoy talking about sports, music, and tech.